 The Makerspace functions as a space for Making and a study room.
 For Making, we have two 3D printers and Sphero robots.
 The whiteboard walls, 3 projectors, computer station, and tables can be used for Making or individual or group study.

-To learn how to use the 3D printers or Sphero robots, contact Dan Case or Matt Larson.
+To learn how to use the 3D printers or Sphero robots, contact Dan Case.

 The Podcasting Studio offers a professionally equipped mobile space for the production and distribution of podcasts and audio recordings.
 This space can be reserved and utilized by faculty and students to create high-quality digital audio content.